Second COVID Lockdown: What Employers Should Knowachkarlaw-admin

 As Ontario manages the COVID-19 pandemic, employers who might be forced to undergo a second lockdown will want to be mindful of the following considerations.

 Amid the uncertainty and panic caused by COVID-19, it is vital for employers to communicate with their employees in a timely manner.
 Employers will want to ensure they have a system in place which advises employees of timelines and other information concerning the lockdown or an eventual return to work.
+With the re-opening of businesses, employees will need to remain up-to-date with any recall dates if applicable.

 Employees who are left in the dark for too long may feel there is no intention of returning them to work, such that their employment might be terminated.
 This can lead to stress for both parties and potential litigation.